sammuelyee/docs/faqs.md

 ### How can I add an hyperlink in a text element?

-If you have added a text element in your map and you want to include a link on it you need to use the Markdown syntax.
+If you have added a text element in your map and you want to include a link, you need to use Markdown syntax.
 The link text will be delimited by square brackets.
 To create a link, use a set of regular parentheses immediately after the closing square bracket.
 Inside the parentheses, put the URL where you want the link to point, as follows:

 {% highlight bash %}
 You can check an example [here](http://www.cartodb.com).